The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 19

-If partner institutions follow the regulations in the previous Paragraph to coordinate with schools to counsel the student participants, and no improvement is seen in two weeks, partner institutions may terminate the training contracts of student participants, and report to the competent authority for further references.
+If the partner institutions coordinate with schools to guidance the student participants in accordance with the preceding paragraph and if no improvement is made in two weeks, the partner institutions may terminate the training contracts of the students and report it to the competent authority for record.

 Article 20

-Student participants that encounter controversies due to cooperative education matters may request for schools’ mediation, or file complaints to schools’ competent authority.
+Student participants that encounter controversies due to cooperative education matters may request for schools’ mediation, or file appeals to schools’ competent authority.

-To conduct a mediation meeting regarding the previous Paragraph, schools shall invite representatives from partner institutions, the students and their parents, experts and scholars to participate, and shall have the competent authority representatives in attendance; during the meeting one person shall be elected as the chair of the meeting; minutes of the mediation meeting shall be recorded and submitted by schools to the competent authority for further references.
-Partner institutions shall implement the resolution reached in the mediation meeting.
+To conduct a mediation meeting regarding the previous Paragraph, schools shall invite representatives from partner institutions, the students and their parents, experts and scholars to participate, and shall have the competent authority representatives in attendance; during the meeting one person shall be elected as the chair of the meeting; minutes of the mediation meeting shall be recorded and submitted by schools to the competent authority for record.
+Partner institutions shall implement the resolutions reached in the mediation meeting.

-Mediation in Paragraph 1 does not affect other right and remedies of student participants or partner institutions.
+Mediation in Paragraph 1 does not affect other rights and remedies of student participants or partner institutions.

-To review the complaint regarding Paragraph 1, schools’ competent authority shall select 7 to 15 scholars and experts who have expertise in education, psychological counseling, law, labor affairs, etc. to form a Complaint Review Committee; the gender of both sexes shall exceed 1/3 in this committee; regulations of its organization, operation, and other relevant matters shall be formulated by the corresponding competent authorities.
+To review the appeal regarding Paragraph 1, schools’ competent authority shall select 7 to 15 scholars and experts who have expertise in education, psychological counseling, law, labor affairs, etc. to form a Appeal Review Committee; the gender of both sexes shall exceed 1/3 in this committee; regulations of its organization, operation, and other relevant matters shall be formulated by the corresponding competent authorities.

-Chapter IV Right of Student Participants and its Protection
+Chapter IV Protection of the Rights and Interests of Student Participants

 Article 21

-To protect the right of student participants, partner institutions shall fulfill the following obligations:
+To protect the rights and interests of student participants, partner institutions shall fulfill the following obligations:

 3. During the course of training, partner institutions shall assign instructors to supervise the vocational training of student participants and to provide them with counseling.

-4. When scheduling training sessions for student participants, partner institutions shall not violate students’ rights to attend classes in schools or to learn and receive training in other organizations.
+4. When scheduling training sessions for student participants, partner institutions shall not violate students’ rights and interests to attend classes in schools or to learn and receive training in other organizations.

 5. Partner institutions shall increase the amount of living allowance to student participants annually based on their learning performance and seniority.